jaspector

 The CID Las Vegas District serves San Miguel County and Mora County from Las Vegas, NM, approximately 50-90 miles from various Mora County locations.
 For remote areas (Guadalupita, Ocate, Wagon Mound area), inspectors may require several days or longer lead time depending on inspector availability and distance.
 Schedule inspections with generous lead time.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the New Mexico Regulation and Licensing Department, Construction Industries Division (CID) -- Las Vegas District Office before applying.
+Source: New Mexico Regulation and Licensing Department, Construction Industries Division (CID) -- Las Vegas District Office ↗

 Building permits are required for all new construction, additions, structural alterations, change of occupancy, demolition, manufactured home and modular home installation, and all trade work (electrical, mechanical, plumbing) in unincorporated Mora County.

-Typical processing time is Standard residential permits may be processed same-day or next-business-day at counter for complete applications.
+Building permit processing times in unincorporated Mora County, NM typically run Standard residential permits may be processed same-day or next-business-day at counter for complete applications.
 Complex or commercial projects may take longer.
 Contact CID Las Vegas at 505-425-0362 for specific estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Mora County, NM.
 The following work is generally exempt: Routine maintenance and repair not affecting structural, fire, life safety, or egress elements; Work specifically listed as exempt in the adopted NM IBC/IRC.
 Note: Contact CID Las Vegas at 505-425-0362 to confirm whether specific work qualifies for an exemption before proceeding without a permit.
+When in doubt, confirm with the local building department before starting work.